summitx/00-summitx/README.md

 To build the source code of the workspace run the following inside `summitx_cws`:

     catkin build

+After building make sure you source your `summitx_cws`:

+    source devel/setup.zsh
+Note for convienence you can add the source command to your `.zshrc`.

 Index of the entire summitx organization: